UBCHREST/ablate/docs/content/radiationFormulation/index.md

 present particles.

 ## Verification

+Multiple test cases will be used to verify that the solver is properly functioning.
+The first test case used is a set of parallel plates with a media of defined temperature distribution.
+The one dimensional analytical solution of this problem is compared against the results from the solver in order to define the error.

     /** To transport a particle from one location to another, this simply happens within a coordinate field.
 The particle is transported to a different rank based on its coordinates every time Migrate
      * is called.
 The initialization particle field can have a field of coordinates that the DMLocatePoints function reads from in order to build the local storage of ray segments.
 This field could be